 HOW WEIGHTED BLANKETS ARE USED IN SENSORY THERAPY

 The use of weighted blankets to promote calmness and restful sleep has been thoroughly researched and established as a legitimate option for individuals who regularly experience an oversensitivity to certain sensations.
 It is wise, though, to review literature to ensure it is appropriate for the individual; small children and individuals with certain medial conditions are cautioned against using an unmanageable amount of weight as a therapeutic treatment.

 As long as precautions are taken and the “dosage” is right, those suffering from the effects of sensory processing difficulty may find themselves wrapped in the calm and comfort of a restful night of sleep.

 WHERE TO BUY WEIGHTED BLANKETS FOR SENSORY THERAPY

-Weighted blankets for use in sensory therapy are currently on sale from Yorkville Blankets.
+Weighted blankets for use in sensory therapy are currently for sale at Yorkville Blankets.
 Yorkville blankets are a premium quality blanket brand that are affordable enough to try out if you are buying your first weighted blanket but are high quality if you are looking to upgrade.
 Yorkville Weighted Blankets provide sensory input without too much heat so you can get a good night sleep without tossing and turning or overheating.
-These weighted blankets can be purchased here or on Amazon.